godd0t/notcli/README.md

 | `loadvars` | Loads variables from a file and exports them to the environment |
 | `help`     | Displays a list of available commands and their descriptions    |
 | `version`  | Displays the version of `notcli`                                |

+## Contributing

+Contributions are welcome!
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.